 The most common color of the Northern Lights is green.
 But, if you’re lucky, you may be able to see pink, violet and red ones.
 As for shape, they vary from simple ribbon to a full rippling curtain, and sometimes arcs and streaming rays.

 The length of the display also varies depending on the solar activity.
 Generally, you can expect a good light show to last between 15 and 30 minutes.
-And if you’re really lucky, it may go on for a couple of hours.
+Occasionally displays last a couple of hours, though this depends entirely on solar activity.

 Can you predict Northern Lights?